shrutipandit707/K_Prototype/README.md

-# Unsupervised K-Mode Clustering for Banking Data
+# Unsupervised K-Prototype Clustering for Blood Transfusion Datset
-> In this case study, we are attempting to solve a real world business problem using Unsupervised Clustering K-Mode techniques.
-The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+> In this case study, we are attempting to solve a real world business problem using Unsupervised Clustering K-Prototype techniques.
+The data is related with Blood Transfusion.

 ## Table of Contents
 * [General Info](#general-information)